 For resectable colon cancer that is causing overt obstruction, one-stage colectomy with en bloc removal of regional lymph nodes, resection with diversion, or diversion or stent (in selected cases) followed by colectomy are options.
 Stents are generally reserved for cases of distal lesions in which a stent can allow decompression of the proximal colon with later elective colostomy with primary anastomosis.
+A recent meta-analysis found that oncologic outcomes were similar for surgery and for stenting followed by elective surgery.
 If the cancer is locally unresectable or the patient is medically inoperable, chemotherapy is recommended, possibly with the goal of converting the lesion to a resectable state.